hyunjunian/Poor-Charlie-s-Almanack/en.md

 The cash register was one of the great contributions to civilization.
 It’s a wonderful story.
 Patterson was a small retail merchant who didn’t make any money.
 One day, somebody sold him a crude cash register, which he put into his retail operation.
 And it instantly changed from losing money to earning a profit because it made it so much harder for the employees to steal.

-> The cash register was one of the great contributions to civilization.
->

 But Patterson, having the kind of mind that he did, didn’t think, “Oh, good for my retail business.”
 He thought, “I’m going into the cash register business.”
 And, of course, he created National Cash Register.
 And he surfed.
 He got the best distribution system, the biggest collection of patents, and the best of everything.
 He was a fanatic about everything important as the technology developed.

 I have in my files an early National Cash Register company report in which Patterson described his methods and objectives.
 And a well-educated orangutan could see that buying into a partnership with Patterson in those early days, given his notions about the cash register business, was a total 100 percent cinch.
 And, of course, that’s exactly what an investor should be looking for.
 In a long life, you can expect to profit heavily from at least a few of those opportunities if you develop the wisdom and will to seize them.
 At any rate, surfing is a very powerful model.